rrwick/Autocycler-paper/commands.md

 # Manual step: look for non-circularised pieces and re-run earlier steps if needed.
 ```

-Once this are completed, I can then copy final assembly:
+Once this is completed, I can then copy the final assembly:
 ```bash
 for s in Enterobacter_hormaechei Klebsiella_pneumoniae Listeria_innocua Providencia_rettgeri Shigella_flexneri; do
     cd ~/2025-04_Autocycler_paper/"$s"